JamarTG/JamarTG/README.md

 Software Developer | MERN Stack | TypeScript | Java

 Passionate about software and building cool things.

-I've been coding since I was 14 and started web development at 16 — been hooked ever since.
+I've been coding since the age of 14 and started web development at 18 — been hooked ever since.

 ### 🛠️ Languages & Frameworks